Beech and Oak Trees

 Parkside

-Quercus robur f. fastigiata.
+Quercus robur forma fastigiata.

-Also known as a Pyramid Oak.
+Also known as a Pyramid Oak, it is a variant of the English Oak.

 Cypress oak leaves are simple, alternate, and have a serrated margin.
 They are typically dark green and glossy, with a leathery texture, and turn reddish-brown in the fall before dropping.